 NG911 systems will replace the nation's current 911 infrastructure, which is largely comprised of old, less flexible and soon-to-be-obsolete technology.
 NG911 offers a more robust, interconnected and reliable infrastructure, and faster, digital transfer of calls between PSAPs.
 In cases of natural disaster, for example, calls can easily be transferred from one PSAP to another if a PSAP is physically damaged.
-The digital system makes it easier to load-share between PSAPs, which is critical to a 911 system's responsiveness and the need to coordinate multiple agencies.
-Not only does this make the 911 system more resilient, it also ensures
+The digital system makes it easier to load-share between PSAPs, which is critical to a 911 system's responsiveness and the dispatchers, law enforcement, firefighters and emergency medical services.